 -Weverything can be an eye-opening experience, even for those who religiously squash warnings.
 I often turn on

 -Weverything temporarily to review any of the less-common warnings and see what's worth fixing in my code base.
+I often discover new warning flags this way.

 Turning On Specific Warnings